melasala-xsdsi/VGA_trial_melasala_2/docs/info.md

 ## How it works

-Display Matrix
+Display Matrix on VGA

 ## How to test

-Just Run
+Just Run the command

 ## External hardware

-Based from bootcamp
+Based from bootcamp this is working